AriaFallah/ocaml-str-concat-benchmark/README.md

 # OCaml String Concatenation Benchmark

-Determining which way of concatenating strings is fastests.
+Determining which way of concatenating strings is fastest.

 ## Methods